OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-faq.md

 ## Actionable Message onboarding paused till June 15, 2024

-### I have submitted Global scoped registration but its not yet approved.
+### I have submitted a Global scoped registration but it's not yet approved.

-We are upgrading our service and hence temporarily paused the onborading for Global scoped registration till June 15, 2024

-**Scope of Change:**
-1. The onboarding process for Actionable Messages with Global scope is temporarily paused until June 15, 2024.
-This pause is to facilitate service improvements and ensure a seamless onboarding experience post-upgrade.

-2. Registrations for Actionable Messages with Organization and Test scopes remain unaffected and will continue to operate as expected during this period.
+Due to a service upgrade, onboarding for **Global** scoped registrations is temporarily paused until June 15, 2024.
+Registrations for Actionable Messages with **Organization** and **Test** scopes remain unaffected and will continue to operate as expected during this period.

-**Next Steps:**

-1. For those affected by the pause in Global scope onboarding, please prepare your services and await the resumption of the process on May 30th.
+For those affected by the pause in **Global** scope onboarding, please prepare your services and await the resumption of the process.
-2. For Organization and Test scope registrations, continue to use the existing process to onboard and test your services.
-Support:

 For any queries or assistance during this period, please reach out to the Actionable Messages team through the usual channels.